nickerso/journal-website/content/pages/about.md

 <li> formulate a model based on anatomy, physiology, & physics;
 <li> translate the physiology/physics into mathematical equations;
 <li> implement these equations in computational code;
-<li> run the code to produce results;
+<li> run the code to produce simulation results and predictions;
-<li> compare results with experiments and iterate steps 2-6 until the model matches the experiments (i.e., validate the model); and
+<li> compare predictions with experiments and iterate steps 2-6 until the model matches the experiments (i.e., validate the model); and
-<li> publish the experimental data, the equations, and the results, sometimes with the code provided as supplemental information.
+<li> publish the experimental data, the equations, and the predictions, sometimes with the code provided as supplemental information.
 </ol>

-Traditionally scientific journals in this domain will publish the experimental data (1) and results (5) without strictly checking that the code (4) really does match the published model (2) or the simulation results (5) (although reviewers may check this if sufficient information is provided).
+Traditionally scientific journals in this domain will publish the experimental data (1) and predictions (5) without strictly checking that the code (4) really does match the published model (2) or the simulation results (5) (although reviewers may check this if sufficient information is provided).
 Their focus is typically on the validation and verification (6) of the model.

 We are now seeing various efforts aiming to address model and simulation reproducibility, see for example the Center for Reproducible Biomedical Modeling.
 Such efforts focus on ensuring that model implementation (4) and simulation results (5) are consistent and reproducible.